KKN di Desa Penari: Plot

-In the epilogue, it is revealed that Bima died four days after Nur, Widya, Anton, and Wahyu left the village, while Ayu died three months later.
-Four years later, Nur and Widya give an interview to a documentary filmmaker, with the condition that all names involved be disguised.
-In a mid-credit scene, Nur visits a religious leader who tells her about Mbah Dok, the spirit of the old woman who followed and protected her.
+In the epilogue, Bima is revealed to have died four days after the remaining students leave the village, while Ayu dies three months later.
+Four years afterward, Nur and Widya recount their experiences in a documentary interview under pseudonyms.
+In a mid-credits scene, Nur visits a religious leader, who informs her that the old woman who protected her was the spirit Mbah Dok.